Child Welfare Services Disaster Response Plans

 - Coordinate services and share information with other states and counties.
 Include a description of the process utilized by the county to ensure that information regarding children placed pursuant to the ICPC occurs with both the sending state and the CDSS.

-If you are looking for recent county Child Welfare Services Disaster Response Plans, please email the DPRU inbox at CWSDisasterResponsePlans@dss.ca.gov.
+If you have any questions regarding recent county Child Welfare Services Disaster Response Plans, please email the DPRU inbox at CWSDisasterResponsePlans@dss.ca.gov.